-Please use this checklist to confirm that you have understood all of the important information regarding your lenalidomide treatment.
+Please use this check-list to confirm that you have understood all of the important information regarding your lenalidomide treatment.

-All Patients

-Yes.
-I have understood that I should never share lenalidomide with anyone else.
-Yes, I have understood that I should always return any unused capsules to the pharmacist for safe disposal as soon as possible.
-Yes, I have received and understood all the information on the risks of birth defects associated with taking lenalidomide.
+Tick All Patients Yes, I have received and understood all the information on the risks of birth defects associated with taking lenalidomide.
 Yes, I have received and understood all the information on the risks of other side effects associated with taking lenalidomide.
 Yes, I have understood that I must not donate blood during treatment (including dose interruptions), and for at least 7 days after stopping treatment.
-Yes, I understand that I need to sign the form before starting treatment.
+Yes, I understand that I need to sign a form before starting treatment.
+Yes, I have understood that I should never share lenalidomide with anyone else.
+Yes, I have understood that I should always return any unused capsules to the pharmacist for safe disposal as soon as possible.

-Male Patients

-- Yes, I have understood the need to use condoms during treatment, during dose interruption and for at least 7 days after stopping lenalidomide, if I have a female partner who is pregnant or is able to get pregnant and not using effective contraception. - Yes, I have understood I must not donate semen or sperm during treatment (including during dose interruptions) and for at least 7 days after stopping lenalidomide.
+Tick Male Patients Yes, I have understood the need to use condoms during treatment, during dose interruption and for at least 7 days after stopping lenalidomide, if I have a female partner who is pregnant or is able to get pregnant and not using effective contraception.
+Yes, I have understood I must not donate semen or sperm during treatment (including during dose interruptions) and for at least 7 days after stopping lenalidomide.

-Female Patients who can become pregnant

-- Yes, I will use one effective method of contraception at least for at least 4 weeks before starting lenalidomide, during therapy (even in the case of dose interruptions) and for at least 4 weeks after I have stopped lenalidomide treatment. - Yes, I understand that I need to have a negative pregnancy test result before starting to take my treatment, and for at least every 4 weeks during treatment and at least 4 weeks after stopping treatment (except in the case of confirmed tubal sterilisation).
+Tick Female Patients who can become pregnant Yes, I will use one effective method of contraception at least for at least 4 weeks before starting lenalidomide, during therapy (even in the case of dose interruptions) and for at least 4 weeks after I have stopped lenalidomide treatment.
+Yes, I understand that I need to have a negative pregnancy test result before starting to take my treatment, and for at least every 4 weeks during treatment and at least 4 weeks after stopping treatment (except in the case of confirmed tubal sterilisation).